 Brew here means coffee and not booze, but the Lower Garden District sweets-and-sliders shop’s Nitro cold brew – a rich concoction with a foamy head – is reminiscent of Guinness beer.
 There’s also the regular cold brew that you can buy in 64-ounce growlers if you want to have District’s brew at home.

-At this hip Bywater spot that also has Japanese mochi ice cream and bright Mid-Century Modern furniture, you can get a Vietnamese ca phe sua da, a super-strong iced coffee with condensed milk (this is also available at most Vietnamese restaurants in New Orleans).
+At this hip Bywater spot that also has Japanese mochi ice cream and bright Mid-Century Modern furniture, you can get a Vietnamese ca phe sua da, a super-strong iced coffee with condensed milk (also available at most Vietnamese restaurants in New Orleans).

 This tiny French Quarter espresso bar has a secret menu, and it also uses an Oji drip for iced versions of its coffee from artisan roasters.
 It’s a perfect walking beverage for a day in the French Quarter.